Bachelor of Science in Nursing (B.S.N.)

 Each clinical course within the degree plan is comprised of required clinical hours and may also include supplemental co-curricular volunteer clinical hours to provide enrichment experiences for students.
 In the eighth semester, as part of the Leadership & Management and Clinical Immersion course, students may also participate, if accepted, in a selective internship aimed at facilitating transition to practice.
 The hours for the internship are additional hours beyond the required clinical hours but are completed within the courses during the eighth semester.

 The BSN Program curriculum includes co-curricular experiences described by the Association of American Colleges & Universities as high impact practices.
-Students enrolled in the BSN program may participate in these high impact practices such as Clinical Distinction, Research Distinction and Methodist Internship throughout the time they are enrolled in the program.
+Students enrolled in the BSN program may participate in these high impact practices such as Clinical Distinction, Research Distinction and Internships throughout the time they are enrolled in the program.

 Traditional B.S.N.